By Nitin Thapar

 A famous practitioner and author, Dr. E. P. Chan is the Managing Member of QTS Capital Management, LLC.
 He is also a faculty member at QuantInsti for the EPAT programme and a popular financial blogger.

 Dr. E. P. Chan is to algorithmic trading like Cristiano Ronaldo is to football.
 The trading community looks up to him and he is a role model for most of the aspiring algo traders out there.
-What better way to learn from him than his own website that covers information on trading platforms, book reviews, posts on factor model and trading strategies.
+What better way to learn from him than his own website that covers information on the algorithmic trading platform, book reviews, posts on factor model and trading strategies.

 Sub-category: Influencer Blog